 Learning Days are an excellent opportunity for all facilitators (new, experienced and occasional) to meet, review and share good practice.
 These days are open to all AoF members and also offered as a Taster Day for those who are new to AoF and wish to work and learn in a collaborative environment.
 Do share details with those you know and feel free to come along if you want to find out more about the Association of Facilitators.

-Our Learning Days offer participants a rich day of enquiry, collaborative learning and a gentle stretch.
-We anticipate that we will all leave with new ideas, resources and a refreshed practice having made and renewed connections.
+Our Learning Days offer a rich day of enquiry, collaborative learning and a gentle stretch.
+Participants leave with new ideas, resources and a refreshed practice having made and renewed connections.

 How can the outdoors help us be better facilitators?